abingdonpta/abingdonpta/content/docs/budget/_index.md

 | ↪️ Reserves for 2023-2024 | | $27,500 |
 | | | |
 | **Total (incl. carryover and intended reserves)** | $68,947 | $68,947 |

+**Note 1**: Four line items were consolidated into the Staff Appreciation Week line item by a vote of the General Membership on March 14, 2023.

 ---